Aleexc12/EDA-Football-Analysis/README.txt

-Here is your **cleaned and final version** of the `README.txt`, without bold formatting but keeping the structure clear and easy to read.

----

 # EDA PROJECT - FOOTBALL DATA ANALYSIS AND SAKILA DATABASE

 This project provides the infrastructure for analyzing football data, including preprocessing, automated loading into a MariaDB database, and exploratory data analysis using Jupyter Notebook.
 The Sakila database is also included for additional experimentation.